 How is the Monte Sereno real estate market?
 Because the city is small, with just about 4000 residents, there usually are few homes listed for sale or selling, and with small numbers we can get seeming volatility.
-Last month, for instance, there were only one home sold!
+Last January, for instance, there was only one home listed and none sold!

 There are no condominiums or townhomes in Monte Sereno at present.
 One of the major challenges for this city is to ensure that at least some housing units are deemed “affordable.”
 You can find the city’s housing plan here (a pdf online):

 Here are the quick statistics for the closed sales in the last complete month to give a sense of how things are going with the Monte Sereno real estate market.
 Sales data comes from my Monte Sereno Real Estate Report.
 Given that the supply of homes to study is tiny, what can we tell from this data?

 It’s true that an average Monte Sereno house is about $2.5-3 million, and often higher in the current market – a little steep for most folks!
 With only 5 active, no pending, and 4 sales this past month, it’s hard to get the most accurate market information.
 During times like this, it’s more important to look at the trends over multiple months than to base your understanding of the market off a single month, and to compare with similar, nearby markets like Los Gatos.

 Below are the charts from the last two months.

 |Active||5 (+400.0%)||1||11 (-54.5%)|

 |Days of Inventory||34 (N/A)||0||149 (-77.3%)|

 And a look at the data from the previous month for the Monte Sereno real estate market: